 Invoice price is key

-It is important that you learn the invoice price of any car that interests you.
+It's important that you learn the invoice price of any car that interests you.
 Invoice price is the amount that dealers pay for a car.
-If you know this price -- which you can find at a variety of Web sites -- you again give yourself more negotiating room.
+If you know this price — which you can find at a variety of web sites — you again give yourself more negotiating room.
 If you know that your dealer paid $12,000 for a car, you now know that you should not pay $20,000 for it.

 At the same time, you should scour the Internet and newspaper advertisements for sales and incentives.
 Many dealers offer cash rebates if you buy a particular model.
 Others will offer special financing for a set number of months.
 Others will offer steep discounts depending on the time of year.
 All of these sales and incentives can help you reduce the price tag of your next vehicle.

 If you are ready to buy a car, don't be intimidated.
-If you are a smart shopper, and you do your research before stepping on the lot, there's no reason you should overpay for a new vehicle.
+If you're a smart shopper, and you do your research before stepping on the lot, there's no reason you should overpay for a new vehicle.